Presents (Maki Ohguro album): Album

-Takeshi Hayama, main producer of her albums since debut, wasn't involved in the production of this album.
-Satoshi Takebe, the member of the band Kokua is the main producer of this album with many other music arrangers from Universal Music Japan as well.
+Takeshi Hayama, the main producer of Ohguro’s albums since her debut, wasn't involved in the production of this album.
+Satoshi Takebe, the member of the band Kokua is the main producer of this album, as well as other music arrangers from Universal Music Japan.

+Reception

 The album reached No. 18 in its first week on the Oricon chart.
 The album sold 28,000 copies.